-The Masters of Science degree in Nursing (MSN) prepares students to function as advanced practice nurses (adult or family nurse practitioners), educators or administrators in community-based settings, including home health care.
+The Masters of Science degree in Nursing (MSN) prepares students to function as advanced practice nurses (adult or family nurse practitioners), educators or administrators.
 Through coursework and clinical practice, the individual develops expertise in advanced health nursing care, leadership and research skills.
 The Master's Degree in Nursing is accredited by the Commission on Collegiate Nursing Education (CCNE) 1 Dupont Circle, NW Suite 530 Washington D.C., 20036, Telephone (202) 887-6791, until 2015.

 Admission to the Degree Program

 The requirements for admission are as follows:

 - Baccalaureate degree (BSN) and License as Registered Nurse in New Jersey*

 - Undergraduate GPA of 3.0